Eris, Ohio

 Unincorporated community in Ohio, U.S.

 Eris is an unincorporated community in Champaign County, in the U.S. state of Ohio.

 History

 Eris was not officially platted.
 A post office called Eris was established in 1885 and remained in operation until 1903.
+In the early 20th century, Eris was said to have two stores, a barber shop, a blacksmith, a cider press, and a slaughterhouse, in addition to the post office.
+Apples were a major crop.